 One bit of good news: While Netflix still pushes direct licenses on songwriter and composers, a similar plan over at Discovery Networks was defused in early 2020 after a Variety story (headline: “Discovery Networks Corners Composers in Music Royalties Battle”) went viral.
 Apparently, the company — which distributes such major channels as Animal Planet, HGTV, and Food Network, and now has its own streaming TV service (Discovery+) — underestimated the collective power of leading composer organizations like Your Music, Your Future (YMYF).

 “With the force of our community behind it,” YMYF wrote, “the Variety article covering Discovery’s initial plan to cut composer royalties was shared 9,700 times on Facebook and Twitter and generated 101,000 social media impressions.
 Composers have a voice!”

 The Production Music Association (PMA) shared a similar statement on behalf of its more than 670 members.
 “We have been informed today by Discovery Networks that in regard to performance rights,” PMA said, “Discovery has decided that their U.S. channels will remain operating as is under the traditional PRO performing rights model…We greatly appreciate this and look forward as a community to working together with Discovery to provide their programming with the best quality music possible.”

 The moral of this story will sound familiar to anyone who’s been in the music business for a while: With streaming music, television, and movies dominating our media diet these days, composers and songwriters can’t rest on their laurels anymore.
 What once worked in the favor of creators – whether it was a decade, year, or month ago — may not even apply anymore.

-For more information on how Songtrust can help you make sense of it all, check out our Help Center or contact our team of like-minded creators and music industry vets here.
+For more information on how Songtrust can help you make sense of it all, check out our Help Center.